vi-u/12-Input-Flask-Form/README.md

     $ cd 12-Input-Flask-Form

-second, in terminal run command to start web server in your browser
+second, in the terminal run command to start web server in your browser

     $ python flaskInputForm.py